MaryEP/wats1010-css-zen-garden/design/design-concepts.md

 In the attached wireframe, I laid out sections and then outlined the image areas in green and the text areas in blue to make sure they were evenly distributed on the page.
+I hope to invoke a sense of fun and playfulness to keep the reader on the site, read the text, and click on the links.

 Influences: